acgeospatial/awesome-earthobservation-code/README.md

 [How Radar Satellites See through Clouds (Synthetic Aperture Radar Explained)](https://www.youtube.com/watch?v=zMsCyEAOrh0)

+Not sure the best place for data catalogs is but this is a good start if that interests you [Data Catalogs](https://github.com/opengeos/geospatial-data-catalogs)

 ## Open EO

 OpenEO covers many of the bases, hard to know whether to break it into different categories, it has many components.
 At present I mention it here at the start only.<br>